 The legislative objective of the Connecticut State Grange is to support the interests of rural and suburban Connecticut at the local and state levels of government.
-The Grange's legislative posture is based on 126 years of continuous concern for the problems of rural and suburban communities in a rapidly changing economic and social environment.
+The Grange's legislative posture is based on 127 years of continuous concern for the problems of rural and suburban communities in a rapidly changing economic and social environment.

-The Grange legislative policies are "Community Grown".
+The Grange legislative policies originate from its members.
 Members propose ideas that are the basis of resolutions that are passed on from the Community Granges to the County or Pomona Granges.
 These resolutions are then introduced to the State Grange delegates for consideration.